 In 2020, she started to work on a series of books for children dealing with stigma, prejudices, and stereotypes.
 She collaborates with the Association of Foster Families through creative projects and initiatives with children.

-She is a founder and director of the organization World Community Connect that aims to cultivate plurality of all people regardless of gender, race, sexual orientation, ethnicity, religion, or age through community art and creative arts therapy.
+She is a founder and director of the organization World Community Connect that aims to cultivate plurality of all people regardless of gender, race, sexual orientation, ethnicity, religion, or age through community art projects, creative initiatives, and other educational programs with communities across the world.

 PUBLISHING